-development; and (2) NYISO may be unable to accurately study the impact of new proposed projects on the system if the interconnection queue includes multiple Order No. 1000 project proposals, only one of which will be selected and built."24 The NYISO considered these concerns in developing its proposed approach to evaluating such projects, and developed procedures intended to address these issues, as discussed in detail in Part IV.F(3) below.
+development; and (2) NYISO may be unable to accurately study the impact of new proposed projects on the system if the interconnection queue includes multiple Order No. 1000 project proposals, only one of which will be selected and built."
+24 The NYISO considered these concerns in developing its proposed approach to evaluating such projects, and developed procedures intended to address these issues, as discussed in detail in Part IV.F(3) below.

 In light of these concerns and to best address the Commission's directives in the December Order, the NYISO proposes to establish new Transmission Interconnection Procedures to be located in Attachment P of the OATT.
 The new procedures are in many ways a hybrid of the existing interconnection and existing transmission expansion processes.
 The NYISO has structured the proposed Transmission Interconnection Procedures in Attachment P to be largely consistent with the existing Standard Large Facility Interconnection Procedures located in Attachment X of the OATT.
-With the exception of the NYISO's Class Year Study construct, the new procedures closely mirror the long-standing Standard Large Facility Interconnection Procedures.
-The primary differences between the Transmission Interconnection Procedures and the Standard Large Facility Interconnection Procedures specific to transmission facilities and to remove provisions that are not relevant to transmission, such as those provisions concerning the NYISO's Provision of Energy Resource Interconnection Service and Capacity Resource Interconnection Service.
+With the exception of the NYISO's Class Year Study construct, the new procedures closely mirror the long-standing Standard Large Facility Interconnection Procedures that were derived from the Commission's pro forma Large Generator Interconnection Procedures.
+The primary differences between the Transmission Interconnection Procedures and the Standard Large Facility Interconnection Procedures reflect changes that were required to make the procedures specific to transmission facilities and to remove provisions that are not relevant to transmission, such as those provisions concerning the NYISO's provision of Energy Resource Interconnection Service and Capacity Resource Interconnection Service.